anz-bank/pkg/log/examples.md

 	// With adds a regular key value pair. fields := log.With("hello", "world")

-	// WithCtxRef adds a key whose value will be taken from the context
+	// WithContextRef adds a key whose value will be taken from the context
 	// before logging.
 You have to define an alias to the key which will
 	// be used during logging as context key are usually a struct or iota
 	// which has no information about it when logged.
 If the key does not
-	// exist in the context, it will not be logged. fields = fields.WithCtxRef("my alias", contextKey{})
+	// exist in the context, it will not be logged. fields = fields.WithContextRef("my alias", contextKey{})

-	// WithFunc adds a key and a function with a context argument which
-	// will be called before logging.
-If the result of the function is
-	// nil, it will not be logged. ctx = context.WithValue(ctx, "bar", 42)
-	fields = fields.WithFunc("foo", func(ctx context.Context) interface{} {
-		return ctx.Value("bar")
-	})
-	ctx = context.WithValue(ctx, contextKey{}, "now exist in context")

 	// Fields operation can also be chained either by the With APIs or Chain API.
 	// An important thing to note is that fields operation always merge with the